DOME-4-0/hackathon-3/docs/script.md

 DOME 4.0 basic metadata (the data set ontology)

 in each case the hack should demonstrate the discoverability of the data

+### hack 1 (A):
+Hands on session on using all features of DOME 4.0, including onboarding of data sets (even if they are synthetic) (Bjorn is lead? and Adham backup)

+Users will find data that are relevant to them (but does not have to be for the hackathon), the main goal is to learn the end user aspects.
+Report: is what do we like and what we do not like in DOME 4.0.

+### hack 2 (B):
+- IDMT
+- Pharma Case
+- Owain
+- Lingyun
+-

 # Day 2: Problem Hack 2 (or Storyboard Development)
 Here we will have two options, or strands, potentially 4.